-El Salvador: SANTA LETICIA - Single origin coffee - WASHED - SHG - SCA 85
+El Salvador - Single origin coffee - WASHED - SHG - SCA 85

 Coffee origin and summary information